-The movie 1917, based on the First World War, tells the story of two young British soldiers, Lance Corporals William Schofield and Tom Blake who are ordered by General Erinmore to carry a message to Colonel Mackenzie of the Second Battalion of the Devonshire Regiment, calling off a scheduled attack that would jeopardise the lives of 1,600 men, including Blake’s brother Lieutenant Joseph Blake.
+The movie 1917, based on the First World War, tells the story of two young British soldiers, Lance Corporals William Schofield and Tom Blake who are ordered by General Erinmore to carry a message to Colonel Mackenzie on the war-front, calling off a scheduled attack that could jeopardise the lives of 1,600 men, including Blake’s brother Lieutenant Joseph Blake.

 Schofield and Blake cross no man’s land to reach an abandoned farmhouse, where they witness a German plane being shot down.
 They drag the burned pilot from the plane.
 However, the pilot stabs Blake and Schofield shoots the German pilot dead.
 Schofield promises Blake as he dies that he would complete the mission and to write to Blake’s mother.
 He removes two rings from Blake’s fingers along with the round Identity Disc worn around his neck.

 Schofield succeeds in reaching Colonel Mackenzie, who reads the message and reluctantly calls off the attack.
-He is told that Lieutenant Joseph was in the first wave, and after searching for him among the wounded, finds him unscathed.
-Lieutenant Joseph is upset to hear about his brother’s death, but thanks Schofield for his efforts.
+He meets Lieutenant Joseph who is upset to hear about his brother’s death, but thanks Schofield for his efforts.
 Schofield gives Joseph his brother’s rings and Identity Disc and requests him to write to their mother about Blake’s heroics.

 Identity Discs of Indian Army owe its origin to the British Army.
 The first British ‘Disc Identity’ was introduced in 1907.
 It was a single identity disc, fitted with a cord to be worn around the neck underneath the clothing.
 The single-disc led to many postmortem problems in identification of the dead in that the disc was being removed for administrative purposes, leaving the body devoid of identification.